[output_post_excerpt]

 RAPHAEL: Radiation burns?
 Are these… humans in disguise?

-METATRON: Humans in the skies,
+METATRON: Humans in the skiiiieees.
+Haha.
+Ehe.

 RAPHAEL: I can heal them, yes.
 But they can’t stay here.